 EU Regulation 648/2012 on OTC financial derivative instruments, central counterparties and trade repositories (also known as the "European Market Infrastructure Regulation" or "EMIR") requires certain eligible OTC financial derivative instruments to be submitted for clearing to regulated central clearing counterparties and the reporting of certain details to trade repositories.
 In addition, EMIR imposes requirements for appropriate procedures and arrangements to measure, monitor and mitigate operational and counterparty risk in respect of OTC financial derivative instruments which are not subject to mandatory clearing.
 Ultimately, these requirements are likely to include the exchange and segregation of collateral by the parties, including by the Fund.
-More precisely, the Fund will generally, to the extent required by law, require the counterparty to an OTC financial derivative instrument to post collateral in favour of a Sub-Fund's exposure under the transaction, and the Fund will be required to do so vice-versa.
+More precisely, the Fund will generally, to the extent required by law, require the counterparty to an OTC financial derivative instrument to post collateral in favour of a Sub-Fund representing, at any time during the lifetime of the agreement, up to 100% of a Sub-Fund's exposure under the transaction, and the Fund will be required to do so vice-versa.
 This guarantee is provided via the margin deposit requirements for purposes of reducing global credit risk.
 As a result, the rating of each counterparty must be analysed in order to evaluate the potential credit risk.